vsivsi/meteor-file-collection/README.md

 You may have noticed that the gridFS `files` data model says nothing about file ownership.
 That's your job.
 If you look again at the example code block above, you will see a bare bones `Meteor.userId` based ownership scheme implemented with the attribute `file.metadata.owner`.
 As with any Meteor Collection, allow/deny rules are needed to enforce and defend that document attribute, and `fileCollection` implements that in *almost* the same way that ordinary Meteor Collections do.
 Here's how they're a little different:

 *    A file is always initially created as a valid zero-length gridFS file using `insert` on the client/server.
 When it takes place on the client, the `insert` allow/deny rules apply.
 *    Clients are always denied from directly updating a file document's attributes.
 The `update` allow/deny rules secure writing file *data* to a previously inserted file via HTTP methods.
-This means that an HTTP POST/PUT cannot never create a new file all by itself, it needs to have been inserted first, and only then can data be added to it using HTTP.
+This means that an HTTP POST/PUT cannot create a new file by itself.
+It needs to have been inserted first, and only then can data be added to it using HTTP.
-*    The `remove` rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.
+*    The `remove` allow/deny rules work just as you would expect for client calls, and they also secure the HTTP DELETE method when it's used.
 *    All HTTP REST interfaces are disabled by default, and when enabled can be authenticated to a Meteor `userId` by using a currently valid authentication token.

 ## API

-The `fileCollection` API is essentially a twist on the Meteor Collection API, with almost all of the same methods and a few file specific ones mixed in.
-The big loser is `upsert()`, it's gone.
-If you try to call it, you'll get an error.
-Ditto for `update()` on the client side.
+The `fileCollection` API is essentially an extension of the [Meteor Collection API](http://docs.meteor.com/#collections), with almost all of the same methods and a few file specific ones mixed in.

+The big loser is `upsert()`, it's gone in collectionFS.
+If you try to call it, you'll get an error. `update()` is also disabled on the client side, but it can be safely used on the server to implement `Meteor.Method()` calls for clients to use.

 ### new fileCollection()

 ### file.find()